azmine-iktidar/Nike-Sample-Site/README.md

 4. **Commit your Changes** and **push them to your fork.**
 5. **Create a Pull Request,** providing a clear description of your changes.

-## License
+## Purpose

-This project is open-source and available under the MIT License.
+This project is open-source and available for all to view the use of tailwind and understand the best practices of react.
 Feel free to use and modify it for your own purposes.

 For any questions or assistance related to this project, please don't hesitate to reach out to [Iktidar](https://wa.me/qr/ILZPHY5XD5LYM1).